 Name

 Address

-Home phone Cell phone =
+Home phone Cell phone 2

 Email address

 1. Grade level next year (circle one) sophomore junior senior

-2. Current English, business, art, journalism n and photography course(s), te eacher(s) and grade(s):
+2. Current English, business, art, journalism n and photography v course(s), te eacher(s) and grade(s):

-Course Teacher Grade

-ab

-C

-d
+Course a b c d

-3. List past English, business, art, journal received: teachers and grades
+3. List past English, business, art, journali received:

-Course Teacher Grade
+Course a Teacher Grade

-a

 b

-d

-4. List English, business, art, journalism of oe taken next year:

-Q

-b

 C

-d

-5. Current cumulative grade point aver age:

-6. Name three teachers (from any depart ment) who would g ive you a pos sitive recommendation.
+d.
+4. List English, business, art, journalism a electives to b e taken next year:

 a

 b

-C
+c d

+5. Current cumulative grade point avera age:

+6. Name three teachers (from any departr -

+ab

-hardware and software omputer and technology exp you have used, etc. perience.
-Specify class ses taken, type(s) of 8.
-Will you have a car o ıvailable for use during the school day? yes no Comments: sports, clubs and part-tir and approximately how rricular activities will you be ne jobs.)
-List each activity a many hours will be devoted nd briefly explain your lad to these activities each level of involvement 10.
+7. Briefly explain your computer and technology experience.
+Specify classes taken, type(s) of hardware and software you have used, etc. 8.
+Will you have a car available for use during the school day? yes no Comments: 9.
+List additional extracurricular activities will you be participating in next year.
+(This includes sports, clubs and part-time jobs.)
+List each activity and briefly explain your level of involvement and approximately how many hours will be devoted to these activities each week. a. b. С. 10.
 Position Preference.
-Number the four positions y hose positions for which you Editor-in-chief Copy Editor Design Editor Photo Editor Section Editor Marketing Manager Photographer --Writer Designer Tech Manager Morale chairperso n ations experience you have ool to the present. nt to join the yearbook staff oving the yearbook.
-Include sheet. , .
-Completed application s should be returned to by
+Number the four positions you are interested in, by order of preference.
+Mark only those positions for which you are capable of assuming responsibility for the entire year.
+Editor-in-chief Copy Editor Design Editor Photo Editor Section Editor Marketing Manager Photographer Writer Designer Tech Manager Morale chairperson 11.
+Explain what publications experience you have had from middle school to the present.
+Be specific.